-This study act as an efficacious tool for studying the habitat wise population dynamics status of Aedes mosquitoes in N.E.
-India.
-Helps in forecasting dengue endemic zones and outbreaks by serving as an early indicator to establish effective planning for necessary intervention strategies in environmental clean-up process as the study of both ovitrap surveillance.
-Molecular phylogeny provides proper information of biogeography, diversity, species abundance, moreover genetic structure of vector population among different habitat types of N.E.
-India.
+This study shows ovitrap surveillance as an efficacious less cumbersome tool for studying the habitat wise population dynamics status of Aedes mosquitoes in India.
+Such study helps in forecasting dengue endemic zones and outbreaks by serving as an early indicator for effective planning of necessary intervention strategies.
+Molecular phylogeny study has provided original information of biogeographic origin and genetic structure of dengue vector population in the study sites of NE India.